Amelia C. Regan

 Prior to joining the PhD program at the University of Texas I worked as a research engineer, software engineer and operations research analyst for the Association of American Railroads and United Parcel Service.

 I served on a four year National Research Council Study to Assess Fuel Economy Technologies for Medium- and Heavy-Duty Vehicles Phase II from March 2013 to February 2017.
 This was an exceptionally interesting study examining how new and existing fuels and new and existing technologies for trucks, buses and vocational vehicles, as well as related governmental rule-making efforts, will impact future fuel consumption for this sector and its impact on the environment.
-I resigned near the end of the study after Donald Trump gutted the EPA and related regulations.
-While I am a life long democrat, I have no problem serving the scientific community when the country is lead by a republican.
-However, I can’t serve for a dishonest, mean-spirited, hateful leader of sub-par intelligence.
+It’s just too bad that the EPA and related regulations have been gutted in the last year.

 BAS Systems Engineering, University of Pennsylvania